Kainuu: Regional Youth Council of Kainuu

 Kainuu region also has its own Regional Youth Council, which is also the only regional level youth council in Finland.
 The council was formed in 2008 and it is meant to be a nonpartisan influencing group for the regions youth.
 Two members are selected from each municipality and town and also from the local higher education institutions – KAO & AMK.

 The members of the youth council are appointed by their local municipal councils or their institutions student council.
 The term if two years long and during that time the youth council will also get a total of seven sponsor representatives from the Regional Assembly and the Kainuus Social and Welfare Council.
 The Regional Councils office will help the Youth Council with such things as setting up meetings, compile agenda for the next meeting and giving counsel and guidance on how to make meeting records, how decision making works and so forth.

-Youth councils work isn't defined by law, but the Regional Assembly has decided that the Youth Council should have four main tasks among more minor ones.
+Youth councils work is not defined by law, but the Regional Assembly has decided that the Youth Council should have four main tasks among more minor ones.
 The main tasks are: